Deirdre18/ecommerce-django-app/README.md

 ***GARRET'S FIVE PLANS OF UX DESIGN:-***

 ### - Strategy (The goal)
 - The strategy is concerned with the goal of the project, which is to create a user friendly, easily navigational, interactive e-commerce app for Yoda designer products.
-As a user I wish to interact with the app, by being able to view, login, register, logout, view blog posts (but not add one), add products to shopping cart, delete and amend products, checkout and pay with credit/debit card, suggest ideas and vote up/down for ideas.
+As a user I wish to interact with the app, by being able to view, login, register, logout, view blog posts (but not add one), add products to shopping cart, delete and amend products, checkout and pay with credit/debit card, suggest ideas and vote up ideas.
 CRUD functions are demonstratable throughout the project.

 ### - Scope (What tasks can be done)
 - The tasks that can be accomplished on Yoda Design e-commerce app involve all CRUD functions - therefore the user will be able to interact as stated above.
 CRUD is an acrynom standing for (create, read, update and delete) - [What is CRUD?](https://www.codecademy.com/articles/what-is-crud).
 The website uses Django, which is Django is a high-level Python Web framework that is fast, powerful and security focused built by developers for developers, in addition to being free and open source.
 As much code is reused and refactored it makes web app development speedier.